miles-grant-ibigroup/mastarm/README.md

 $ mastarm lint [paths...]
 ```

-You can optionally pass in a directory (or directories) using the glob pattern.
-Be sure to quote paths containing glob patterns so that they are expanded by standard instead of your shell:
+Optionally pass in a directory (or directories) using the glob pattern.
+Quote paths containing glob patterns so that they are expanded by standard instead of your shell:

 ```shell
 $ mastarm lint "src/util/**/*.js" "test/**/*.js"